 Another way to say this is: part of you already KNOWS that you can do this.

 We're going to put that part of you in charge.

 Blazing Talents Programme

 Here's how we do it

-Starting in September 2022, I'll be taking a handful of women through my 12-week group programme, in which you'll learn to create relationship to your talents that is exhilarating, audacious and sustainable.
+In February 2023, I'll be taking a new, small group of women through my 12-week group programme, in which you'll learn to create relationship to your talents that is exhilarating, audacious and sustainable.
 The programme is intensive on purpose.
 You will be obsessed and you will change fast.
 I estimate we'll cover as much ground as I would in 18-24 months of individual coaching.
 (This intake is for women only; if you're a man interested in working with me, please email me directly.)

 Some of the stuff I will teach you is so simple and effective you'll be outraged no one told you about it before.
 Some of it is so advanced it will keep changing and stretching you far after the programme ends.
 And you'll need that advanced work, because you'll be working at the edge of your capabilities, where exciting and terrifying and important stuff happens.

 Each week we'll have coaching calls with the group, live teaching from me on that week's learning and tools (recorded for those who can't attend live) and guided working sessions, where programme members bring their work to a zoom call to make progress in a supported environment.
 Along the way, you'll have eight guaranteed coaching sessions with me.